Lautaroef/Lautaroef/README.md

 - 👋 Hi, I’m Lautaro
-- 👀 I like to build websites from scratch using MERN stack.
+- 👀 I like to build websites from scratch using the MERN stack
 - 🌱 Currently learning Python - SQL Databases
 - 💭 Interested in learning Typescript - Next.js
 - 💞️ I'm looking for my first job in tech